carleeno/elevenlabs_tts/README.md

 # ElevenLabs TTS for Home Assistant

+This integration allows you to use ElevenLabs API as a text-to-speech provider for Home Assistant.

+Disclaimer: This repo, the code within, and the maintainer/owner of this repo are in no way affiliated with ElevenLabs.

+Privacy disclaimer: Data is transmitted to elevenlabs.io when using this TTS service, do not use it for text containing sensitive information.

+You can find ElevenLab's privacy policy [here](https://beta.elevenlabs.io/privacy)

 ## Installation

 This component is available via HACS as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories) which is the recommended method of installation.

 You can also copy `custom_components/elevenlabs_tts` to your `custom_components` folder in HomeAssistant if you prefer to install manually.